 Can I travel post-stroke?
 You bet you can!

 Don’t even think that way, because you don’t have to.
-You can reclaim your life and travel; it will just be different.
+You can reclaim your life and travel.
+It will just be different (see our tips for travelling with incontinence).

-Stroke Recovery Canada® – a March of Dimes Canada program
+After Stroke – a March of Dimes Canada program

-If you are in a new location, Stroke Recovery Canada helps you out, linking you to other caregivers or services that you might require.
+If you are in a new location, After Stroke helps you out, linking you to other caregivers or services that you might require.
 It is all about helping you to connect and re-embracing your life.

 When you are planning your trip, think ahead.
 Just like you may plan your medication, plan as well for any incontinence needs.